gigaherz/JsonThings/documentation/formats/ItemTypes.md

 * `"tier"`: The name of an item tier.
 * `"damage"`: A number added on top of the tier's base damage, used to adjust it.
 Can be negative.
 * `"speed"`: A number added on top of the tier's base speed, used to adjust it.
 Can be negative.

-## "digger"

-Used to define a custom tool type.

-This item type has the same parameters as the tools above, and one additional:
-* `"mineable"`: A resource location of a block tag containing the list of blocks this tool is able to mine faster than an empty hand.
-If the block has the "requires_tool_for_drops" flag set, an empty hand or a tool that doesn't have the block in its tag would not be able to get loot.

-    public static final ItemType<FlexDiggerItem> DIGGER = register("digger", data -> {

-        String tier = parseTier(data);

-        String tagName = GsonHelper.getAsString(data, "mineable");

-        Tag<Block> tag = BlockTags.bind(tagName);

-        float damage = GsonHelper.getAsInt(data, "damage");
-        float speed = GsonHelper.getAsFloat(data, "speed");

-        return (props, builder) -> new FlexDiggerItem(getTier(tier), damage, speed, tag, props);
-    });

 ## "tiered"